Our Top Picks for Ride-On Toys as Pre-Balance Bikes

-What’s the best bike for a 1-year-old?
+What’s the best toddler bike for a 1-year-old?

-Forget the motorized toys and overly cute tricycles – the best bikes for 1-year-olds are ride-on toys that do two things: (1) teach a child to push with their feet (AKA, no pedals!), and (2) teach them to maintain their balance while sitting and moving.
+Forget the motorized toys and overly cute tricycles – the best bikes for 1-year-olds are ride-on toys that do two things: (1) teach a toddler to push with their feet (AKA, no pedals!), and (2) teach them to maintain their balance while sitting and moving.
 Basically, bikes that keep things simple and help prepare them for a balance bike!
 That’s why we call them “pre-balance” bikes!

 We also consider important features like stability, steering ability, and seat height range to narrow down our list.
 Like any bike, size is key, but not every manufacturer provides seat height measurements!
-We purchased the bikes and did that for you, so no sad surprises when a delighted child opens a brand new bike and it doesn’t fit.
+We purchased the bikes and did that for you, so no sad surprises when a delighted toddler opens a brand new bike and it doesn’t fit.

 Best for an Easy, Stable Ride